This is still a work in progress. A downloadable/printable version will be available closer to the event.

 BRACELETS

-Note that your registration bracelet, which you will be given when you check in at the registration desk, is required to enter the speakers' area and attend some social events on Friday and Saturday.
+Note that your registration bracelet, which you will be given when you check in at the registration desk, is required to enter the speakers' area and attend some social events, including the off-leash play area on Friday and Saturday.

 WHY REGISTER?